Running-Turtle1/MCNN-MoirePhotoRestoration/README.md

 ## Training

 Before starting to train the model, you need to run a script to clean the training set as shown below.\
-All hyper-parameters follow the instructions of the paper, so you don't need to change them.W
+All hyper-parameters follow the instructions of the paper, so you don't need to change them.

 However, you should change the path of datasets to match your local environment.